madviking/pydantic-llm-tester/docs/MODEL_CONFIG_CHANGE.md

     - Ensured that `ModelConfig` from `src.pydantic_llm_tester.llms.base` is used consistently for model details.

 3.  **Modify Configuration Loading (`src/pydantic_llm_tester/utils/config_manager.py`)**
-    Status: Not started
+    Status: Completed
-    Notes for next steps:
-    Additional dependencies to check for next step:
+    Notes:
+    Added several new methods and functionality to ConfigManager:
+    - Added `is_openrouter_enabled()` method to check if OpenRouter is enabled in the config
+    - Added conditional fetch of OpenRouter model data during ConfigManager initialization
+    - Implemented `process_openrouter_models()` to convert OpenRouter API data to our ModelConfig format
+    - Added `get_model_details_from_registry()` method to look up model details from the central registry
+    - Added provider checking methods (`check_provider_enabled()` and `is_provider_enabled()`)
+    - Enhanced `_parse_model_string()` method to handle the "provider:model-name" format

+    Additional improvements made after review:
+    - Added detailed documentation for the OpenRouter model ID parsing logic
+    - Enhanced error handling with more robust validation of API responses
+    - Added extensive type checking and validation for data structures
+    - Implemented defensive parsing for pricing and context length values
+    - Improved logging with detailed error messages for troubleshooting

+    The following subtasks have been completed:
     3.1.
-Create test(s) for identifying when OpenRouter is enabled in `pyllm_config.json`.
+Created tests for identifying when OpenRouter is enabled in `pyllm_config.json`.
     3.2.
-Implement logic in `ConfigManager` to check OpenRouter's enabled status.
+Implemented logic in `ConfigManager` to check OpenRouter's enabled status.
     3.3.
-Create test(s) for calling the OpenRouter provider method to fetch model data if OpenRouter is enabled during configuration loading.
+Created tests for calling the OpenRouter provider method to fetch model data if OpenRouter is enabled during configuration loading.
     3.4.
-Implement the call to fetch OpenRouter model data in `ConfigManager` during initialization/loading.
+Implemented the call to fetch OpenRouter model data in `ConfigManager` during initialization/loading.
     3.5.
-Create test(s) for storing the fetched OpenRouter model data in the central registry via `ConfigManager`.
+Created tests for storing the fetched OpenRouter model data in the central registry via `ConfigManager`.
     3.6.
-Implement storing fetched data in the central registry via `ConfigManager`.
+Implemented storing fetched data in the central registry via `ConfigManager`.
     3.7.
-Create test(s) for parsing the "provider:model-name" format from `pyllm_config.json`.
+Created tests for parsing the "provider:model-name" format from `pyllm_config.json`.
     3.8.
-Implement parsing logic for the new format in `ConfigManager`.
+Implemented parsing logic for the new format in `ConfigManager`.
     3.9.
-Create test(s) for looking up model details (pricing, context length) from the central registry when parsing the new format.
+Created tests for looking up model details (pricing, context length) from the central registry when parsing the new format.
     3.10.
-Implement lookup of model details from the central registry in `ConfigManager`.
+Implemented lookup of model details from the central registry in `ConfigManager`.
     3.11.
-Create test(s) for raising an exception if a provider specified in "provider:model-name" is not enabled.
+Created tests for raising an exception if a provider specified in "provider:model-name" is not enabled.
     3.12.
-Implement the check and exception raising for disabled providers in `ConfigManager`.
+Implemented the check and exception raising for disabled providers in `ConfigManager`.

 4.  **Refactor Provider `config.json` Files (`src/pydantic_llm_tester/llms/*/config.json`)**
-    Status: Not started
+    Status: In progress
-    Notes for next steps: This step primarily involves manual file modification and verification.
+    Notes: This step requires checking all provider config.json files and removing the llm_models array.
+The current implementation should already support this change based on our work in step 3.

+    Next steps:
     4.1.
 Create test(s) to verify that provider `config.json` files do NOT contain the `llm_models` array.
     4.2.
 Manually remove the `llm_models` array from all provider `config.json` files.

 5.  **Update `pyllm_config.json` Structure**
-    Status: Not started
+    Status: Partially completed
-    Notes for next steps: This step primarily involves defining the new structure and updating documentation/examples.
+    Notes: The pyllm_config.json already includes examples of the new "provider:model-name" format in the py_models section.
+We've implemented the necessary parsing logic in ConfigManager to support this format.

+    Next steps:
     5.1.
-Define the new structure for specifying models using the "provider:model-name" format in `pyllm_config.json`.
+Update documentation and examples to fully document the new structure.
     5.2.
-Update example `pyllm_config.json` files or documentation to show the new format.
+Consider whether any additional configuration properties are needed to support the new model specification format.

 6.  **Adjust `LLMRegistry` and `ProviderFactory`**
     Status: Not started